mjh508/mark-hurlstone.github.io/publications.md

 **Hurlstone, M. J.,** White, B., McKie, G., & Tapsuwan, S. (2018, in preparation).
 The biosecurity game: A cooperation game for simulating the prevention of invasive pests.

 **Hurlstone, M. J.,** Price, A., Wang, S., Leviston, Z., & Walker, I. (2018, in preparation).
-Building affinity with future generations mitigates intergenerational discounting in the climate game.
+Crafting intergenerational messages to protect the climate.

 **Hurlstone, M. J.,** & Farrell, S. (2018, in preparation).
 Modelling sequential dependencies in serial recall: Constraints for theories of serial order memory.